How to say “NO” without saying “no” to your child

 “The key here is to use ten words or less as children tend to space out when we explain too much,” Unson discloses.

-Unson and Uyquiengco, whose Positive Discipline workshops are well-attended and received by parents, cite one of their favorite Positive Discipline tools as another positive way of saying “no” — giving choices.
+4. Give choices Unson and Uyquiengco, whose Positive Discipline workshops are well-attended and received by parents, cite one of their favorite Positive Discipline tools as another positive way of saying “no” — giving choices.

 For example, instead of saying, “No writing on walls!” opt to say, “I can see that you love drawing.
 Would you like to draw on your whiteboard or on a piece of paper?”

-Dr. Montes expounds on giving a child choices by encouraging parents to teach “alternative behaviors” to their children.
+5. Understand and teach acceptable behavior Dr. Montes expounds on giving a child choices by encouraging parents to teach “alternative behaviors” to their children.
 “If the child is exhibiting unacceptable behavior, the best is always to offer an alternative behavior,” she explains.
-“The alternative behavior can be taught beforehand for predictable typical situations.”
+“The alternative behavior can be taught beforehand for predictable, typical situations.”

-For example, teach your child that when he or she is angry, he or she can say, “I am angry now, may I go to my room please?”.
+For example, teach your child that when he or she is angry, he or she can say, “I am angry now; may I go to my room, please?”.
 “If the child is too young to speak coherently, address the behavior when it is happening and provide the words for your child,” Dr. Montes expounds.

 When a toddler is having a tantrum, the parent can say, “I know you’re upset about something.
-Can you come with me to a quiet corner to calm down.”
+Can you come with me to a quiet corner to calm down?”
 Doing so consistently will help the child incorporate that statement into his or her language and thinking pattern.

-Children often learn what is okay and what is not largely by the way we sound when we respond.
-Therefore, we can communicate to the child that we are not pleased with their behavior without having to actually tell them “no”.
-There are very simple ways to change your language regarding setting limits.
-Hopefully, with new determination and knowledge, you are eliminate all of the “nos” your children hear and replace them with more effective responses.
+6. Tone of Voice Children often learn what is okay and what is not largely by the way we sound when we respond.
+Therefore, we can tell the child we are not pleased with their behavior without telling them “no.” There are straightforward ways to change your language regarding setting limits.
+Hopefully, with new determination and knowledge, you will eliminate all of the “”no”” your children hear and replace them with more effective responses.

-To end, Dr. Montes emphasizes the importance of observing your child, especially his or her “readiness” to learn or respond to certain situations.
-“The child’s developmental level must be taken into account when it comes to discipline,” she explains.
-At the end of the day, remember that getting to know your child is a crucial factor in making the discipline process easier.
+7. Observe your child To end, Dr. Montes emphasizes the importance of observing your child, primarily his or her “readiness” to learn or respond to certain situations.
+“Child developmental level must be taken into account when it comes to discipline,” she explains.
+At the end of the day, remember that getting to know your child is crucial in making the discipline process easier.
+It is also important to note that discipline involves teaching our children, not just getting them to obey rules.
+The word “discipline” comes from the Latin disciplina, meaning “teaching.”
+Let us strive to be the best teachers to our kids.

 Alternatives to your negative language with your kids